oewntk/project/README.md

 ## Modules

-Design is modular: modules do not depend on each other except chains.
+Design is modular: modules do not depend on each other except model and chains.
 Each model is an independent archive published on Maven Central.

 **Model**
 - [model](http://github.com/oewntk/model) : Model